Schoony415/ScuteStorm/README.md

 Please reach out if there are any inaccuracies in the numbers.

+## finished list:

+- basic calculations
+- looks like a mtg card
+- make buttons a little nicer

 ## todo list:

 - subtract scutes and bugs
 - add multipliers that other cards might cause
-- make buttons a little nicer
 - make number boxs nicer
+- disallow negative numbers

 ## hosted